AdverseEvent.ai

 Adverse Reactions (from label)

-6 ADVERSE REACTIONS The following clinically significant adverse reactions are described elsewhere in the labeling: Hypersensitivity Reactions [see Warnings and Precautions (5.1 )] QT Prolongation [see Warnings and Precautions (5.2 )] Serotonin Syndrome [see Warnings and Precautions (5.3)] Myocardial Ischemia [see Warnings and Precautions (5.4 )] Masking of Progressive Ileus and Gastric Distention [see Warnings and Precautions (5.5 )] The most common adverse reactions in adults for the: prevention of chemotherapy-induced (greater than or equal to 5%) are: headache, malaise/fatigue, constipation, diarrhea. ( 6.1 ) prevention of radiation-induced nausea and vomiting (greater than or equal to 2%) are: headache, constipation, and diarrhea. ( 6.1 ) prevention of postoperative nausea and vomiting (greater than or equal to 9%) are: headache and hypoxia. ( 6.1 ) To report SUSPECTED ADVERSE REACTIONS, contact Natco Pharma Limited at +91-40-23547532 or go to www.natcopharma.co.in or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
-6.1 Clinical Trials Experience Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a dru...
+6 ADVERSE REACTIONS The following clinically significant adverse reactions are described elsewhere in the labeling: Hypersensitivity Reactions [see Warnings and Precautions ( 5.1 )] QT Prolongation [see Warnings and Precautions (5.2 )] Serotonin Syndrome [see Warnings and Precautions ( 5.3 )] Myocardial Ischemia [see Warnings and Precautions ( 5.4 )] Masking of Progressive Ileus and Gastric Distension [see Warnings and Precautions [see Warnings and Precautions ( 5.5 )] The most common adverse reactions in adults for the: prevention of chemotherapy-induced (≥5%) are: headache, malaise/fatigue, constipation, diarrhea ( 6.1 ) prevention of radiation-induced nausea and vomiting (≥2%) are: headache, constipation, and diarrhea ( 6.1 ) prevention of postoperative nausea and vomiting (≥9%) are: headache and hypoxia ( 6.1 ) To report SUSPECTED ADVERSE REACTIONS, contact Dr. Reddy's Laboratories Inc., at 1-888-375-3784 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch .
+6.1 Clinical Trials Experience Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical tria...

 Disclaimer